ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 A chill ran down Gond's spine despite the morning warmth.
 "Systematic raids?"

 "That's what it sounds like.
-The refugees spoke of a pattern—slavers hitting settlements in sequence, moving north along the trade routes."
-Sim met his gaze.
-"If they're following that pattern..."

-"They'll reach this area within the week," Gond finished grimly.
+It's like their clearing out the whole region.
+Any foraging parties will be hard to conceal."

 Pell cursed under his breath.
 "So we're caught between starvation and discovery.
 Perfect."